Mitek-Systems/MiSnap-Android/documentation/customization_guide.md

 </resources>
 ```

-Note that the MiSnap SDK uses some of the colors in multiple elements, and in some situations, integrators are required to customize other colors or to customize some colors through drawables instead.
+> NOTE: the MiSnap SDK uses some of the colors in multiple elements, and in some situations, integrators are required to customize other colors or to customize some colors through drawables instead.

 ## Strings
 Customizing the text that is displayed within the MiSnap SDK can be achieved through resource overriding.
 To override a string, first identify the target resource as explained [here](#approaching-customization).